Korean War Legacy Project

 Video Clips

-Surrender and Difference Between Chinese and North Korean Treatment
+Surrender to the Chinese and North Koreans

 Tags: Pyungyang,Chinese,Fear,Impressions of Korea,Living conditions,North Koreans,POW,Weapons